 Severance pay (bonus month)

 When you complete a 12-month contract, you usually receive severance pay equal to one extra month of salary.
+This functions like an end-of-contract bonus and is another hidden boost to your savings.

 Put together, you have a solid base: a decent salary, free housing, and social insurance.
 That is the foundation of your savings potential as an English teacher in Korea.